Content Last Updated on June 3, 2021

 Digital marketing is of course one of the best ways to promote your brand to students right now.
 With the right combination of paid and organic content, you can reach and engage with as many students as possible, without the need for high budgets.

-Send us an email if you want to know how we grew out TikTok account from 0 to 40,000 in only a few months, we’ll be happy to email our case study.
+Let us know if you want to know how we grew out TikTok account from 0 to 70,000+ in only a few months, we’ll be happy to send you our case study.

 There has been an huge surge in the use of Augmented Reality, especially through apps like Snapchat, Instagram and Tik-Tok.

 Google continue to release AR objects to view in your own space (check them out if you haven’t already), Pokemon Go took the world by storm and retail giant IKEA have been placing virtual sofas in homes for years now.

 The AR features made available through these apps have been widely successful and have proven the value of Augmented Reality experiences for students and Gen Zs.
 For brands looking to launch their own immersive marketing experiences, web-based Augmented Reality (Web AR) should be the first port-of-call.

 Web AR is accessible by users through their standard iOS or Android device (2.9 Billion compatible devices worldwide).
 This means that users don’t have to download an app to view the experience.
 All of the AR content is contained and functions within the mobile web-browser, simply using the native camera.
 This slick and smooth user-experience allows brands to deploy highly engaging and interactive Augmented Reality experiences quickly and easily.